 Whether you’re in the mood for an informal meal with new friends or a romantic candlelit dinner for two, there’s nothing quite like dining beneath the sun or the stars.

-The Patio Grill onboard the Sojourn, Odyssey and Quest, with an ever-changing menu, also provides outside dining by the pool – perfect if you need a quick snack before cannonball-ing into the pool (a joke, people!
+The ocean skies are incredibly beautiful so head to the Patio Grill onboard the Sojourn, Odyssey and Quest, with an ever-changing menu, also provides outside dining by the pool – perfect if you need a quick snack before relaxing in the water.

 That level of attention to detail is carried through the impeccable outdoor seating spaces, with their perfect balance or sun and shade and the attentive service (Seabourn staff will spritz you with mineral water and offer frozen towels to cool you down, while cleaning your sunglasses for you!).
 Together it makes this fleet of small, luxury liners a dinner winner when it comes to dining in the open air.